m3g/CellListMap.jl/README.md

 ### Compute minimum distance between two sets of particles

 Here we compute the minimum distance between two sets of points, using the linked lists.
-The distance and the indexes are stored in a tuple, and a reducing method has to be defined for that tuple to run the caculation.
+The distance and the indexes are stored in a tuple, and a reducing method has to be defined for that tuple to run the calculation.
 The function does not need the coordinates of the points, only their distance and indexes.

 ```julia
 # Number of particles, sides and cutoff